pierrenoel/Laravel-Briefing/04.GoFurther/a.auth.md

 ### A.Middlewares

-Sometimes, you want to "protect" some of your routes, for instance, in order to create a dashboard, to do that, you are going to use a middleware.
+Sometimes, you want to "protect" some of your routes, for instance, to protect your dashboard, you are going to use a middleware.

 >> Middleware acts as a bridge between a request and a response.